tashigg/.github/profile/README.md

 The Tashi community is made up of developers who are interested in the practical value of web3 technology.
 We don't follow the hype, we only pay attention to results.

+We are looking for games that are interested in participating in our game changing vision and would be interested in integrating our tech to their projects.
+Visit our website to register your interest now at http://tashi.gg !

 * [Documentation](https://docs.tashi.gg) - Learn about our technology and how to use it.
 * [Discord](https://discord.gg/fPNdgUCGnk) - Talk with us directly.
 * [Unity TNT Download](https://github.com/tashigg/tashi-network-transport/releases/download/v0.2.0/TashiNetworkTransport-UnityPlugin-0.2.0.tgz) - Start building your own truly P2P games.